Morpheus (hotel)

-Morpheus is a neo-futurist luxury hotel in Macau, Special administrative regions of China that is operated by Melco Resorts & Entertainment.
-Opened in June 2018, TIME describes it as "the world’s first free-form exoskeleton-bound high-rise: a grid of steel envelops 40 stories of glass with a fluidity inspired by Chinese jade carving."
+Morpheus is a neo-futurist luxury hotel in the Chinese special administrative region of Macau that is operated by Melco Resorts & Entertainment.
+Opened in June 2018, TIME describes it as "the world's first free-form exoskeleton-bound high-rise: a grid of steel envelops 40 stories of glass with a fluidity inspired by Chinese jade carving."
 The interior has a gaming floor, a rooftop pool, a modern-art gallery, and restaurants by chefs such as Alain Ducasse.

 The hotel's 772 rooms include nine two-story "sky villas," three of which have private pools.
 Designed by Zaha Hadid Architects and developed by Melco Resorts for USD $1.1 billion, the hotel is the first building in Asia without a singular internal column and tops out at 153.7 m.

 History

 Morpheus was developed by Melco Resorts & Entertainment, then Melco Crown Entertainment, as a hotel casino at the City of Dreams, a resort which "comprises four other hotels, and a variety of luxury retail, entertainment venues and casinos" in Cotai, Macau.

 The hotel was described by the company as part of "phase 3" of the resort's construction, and is located on the last land parcel to be developed within the resort.
 Melco's chairman and CEO Lawrence Ho stated that he envisioned Morpheus as a "launchpad for a global hotel brand."

 Melco Resorts & Entertainment contacted Zaha Hadid Architects (ZHA) to design the building in January 2012.
 Upon visiting the location, the firm found that it presented "an unusual set of challenges.
 First, the site offered a relatively tight 6,850 square metre (74,000 square foot) rectangular building footprint," and "the new superstructure had to be adjusted to fit a site already with foundations."

 The ultimate design was inspired by Chinese jade artifacts, with a twisting exoskeleton supporting two towers and multiple skybridges.
 Explained the architects, "one of the initial references we used was the carving out of the jade.
 The idea of the exoskeleton came soon after... to be able to free as much as possible of the interior layout."

 Construction on the building began in 2014.
 To fabricate the exoskeleton, structural steel plates were welded into unique shapes at a shipbuilding facility in Guangdong, "where workers were familiar with large, curved structures.
 To minimise welding on-site, the factory assembled one member with each node before transporting them by road."
 The name Morpheus was announced at a name-unveiling event in November 2016, at which point construction was projected to be complete in early 2018.

 In 2017, it was announced that chef Alain Ducasse would be operating two of the restaurants at the hotel.